dalibor1007/Frontend_test/README.md

 ### API ENDPOINTS

 ### Base URL
-All requests are prefixed with the following base URL:
+All requests are prefixed with the following base URL:(for ex. http://localhost:8000/api/v1)

-### 1. Get Titles
+###  Get Titles
 **Endpoint:** `GET /title`
 **Description:** Retrieves titles for the specified user.
 **Headers:**